 As a number of organizations shifted to remote work structures during the COVID-19 pandemic, many of us now rely on video teleconferencing for work and school interactions and collaboration.
-The Video Conference Mute tool in Microsoft PowerToys (Figure K) allows you to mute the audio and video on your PC with a single key combination.
+The Video Conference Mute tool in Microsoft PowerToys allows you to mute the audio and video on your PC with a single key combination (Figure K).

 You may mute both audio and video at the same time or independently.
 The same key combination will toggle the audio and video back to the on position.
 The Video Conference Mute tool works regardless of what app you are using or what app is currently in the foreground.

 The Microsoft PowerToys tool Awake was contributed to the PowerToys project by the community with attribution given to Den Delimarsky.
-Awake allows users to keep their computer awake on-demand without having to manage its power settings.
-The simple configuration screen for Awake is shown in Figure L.
+Awake allows users to keep their computer awake on-demand without having to manage its power settings (Figure L).

 Mouse utilities was contributed to the Microsoft PowerToys project by Raymond Chen.
 Mouse utilities is a collection of features that enhance the mouse and cursor functionality on Windows systems.

 With two consecutive presses of the Left CTRL key, Find My Mouse will locate your mouse cursor and highlight its current position with a halo (Figure M).
 Pressing the Esc key will dismiss the highlight.
 The Find My Mouse feature is useful for presentations on large displays when you want to draw the audience’s attention to a specific area of the screen.